Research Assistant: Understanding Human Behavior in GamesSummer Course

 6

-At the Games & Society Lab at Uppsala University, Joshua Juvrud takes an individualistic approach using psychological methods to understand better how different game players (with different personalities, traits, and experiences) interact with various game mechanics, and are in turn affected by game experiences.
+At the Games & Society Lab at Uppsala University, Joshua Juvrud takes an individualistic approach using psychological methods to better understand how different game players (with different personalities, traits, and experiences) interact with various game mechanics, and are in turn affected by game experiences.
 Research questions and findings are therefore highly relevant for both developers of games and digital media, as well as psychologists, sociologists, and health scientists.
-As a researcher in the Games & Society Lab, you have the opportunity to work with digital and physical games (e.g., video games, board games, LARPING) in an experimental context using research tools such as eye-tracking and psychophysiological measures to answer questions related to human behavior.
-Participate in research seminars, conduct experiments with games, and work alongside leading researchers.

 Research Assistantship Hours

-You will spend 180 hours directly engaged in research, together with 20 hours in co-curricular activities, during your RAship.
+You will spend 180 hours directly engaged in research, together with 20 hours in co-curricular activities, during your Research Assistantship.
 The research will take place at Uppsala University, ranked one of the top universities in the world, in the city of Uppsala.
 Please note that approximately 8 hours per week will consist of commuting between Stockholm and Uppsala by train (2 hours back-and-forth total per day).
 Hours may also not be distributed evenly across weeks – there may be peak times in the research process where all Research Assistants are expected to spend a few more hours – and then possibly a few less – another week, to reflect the individual research project and process.

 Field Studies: Culture & Language